Wall Street West: Jersey City

 After the September 11 attacks, there were renewed interests from financial firms to diversify their workforce to be outside of Manhattan.
-At the same time, there were immediate needs to find office space for misplaced workers who used to work in the Lower Manhattan area.
+At the same time, there was an immediate need to find office space for misplaced workers who used to work in the Lower Manhattan area.
 Office space in Jersey City's waterfront became boom again due to its proximity to Lower Manhattan and the ferry services which were not affected by the attacks.
 By the end of September 2001, ten of the largest 18 firms from the World Trade Center area including American Express and Deutsche Bank moved some of their operations to Jersey City.
 Goldman Sachs at the time were planning to move its headquarters to the new building being constructed in Jersey City.

 The boom since 2001 was short-lived.
 By 2007, the vacancy rate had increased and some financial firms had scaled down their plans.
 UBS changed their plans to fully occupy the newly constructed building.
 Goldman Sachs only partially occupied its building and planned to build a new headquarters in New York.
 Wall Street West suffered further by the 2008 financial crisis.
 The office space vacancy rate spiked as investment bank tenants started collapsing.
 The downturn economy dampened real estate growth in the area for many years.

-As the economy started to recover between 2011 and 2012, large leases started to pick up again especially in the Newport area with major financial institutions such as Citigroup and Fidelity Investments.
-Depository Trust and Clearing Corporation also moved the majority of its workforce from Manhattan to Jersey City.
+As the economy started to recover between 2011 and 2012, large leases started to pick up again, especially in the Newport area with major financial institutions such as Citigroup and Fidelity Investments.
+Depository Trust & Clearing Corporation also moved the majority of its workforce from Manhattan to Jersey City.